JamesMitofsky/uvm-votes/minutes/2021-04-17-updating-our-meeting-format.md

 date: 2021-04-13T00:00:00.000Z
 title: Updating Our Meeting Format
 description: >-
+  **UVM Students and Burlington Elections:**

-  City Councillor who doesn’t believe UVM students should have access to voting in Burlington elections:
+  * Joan Shannon: City Councillor who has argued against  UVM students having access to voting in Burlington elections

-  * Joan Shannon

-    * Can compare to soldiers
+    * Can compare to soldiers: very difficult for both college students and soldiers to know where to vote when addresses are always changing

-  58%  of UVM students get need-based students aid

-  New person: Caleb Duggan

-  Caleb Usadi’s group chat that goes to Burlington City council meetings
+  * Caleb Usadi’s group chat that goes to Burlington City council meetings

-  **\

-  Registrar button**

-  → start talking to people about how they would do that

-  Navigate or text?
-THE BIG QUESTION
+    * Decided that Caleb will be our liason to stay updated on voting-related happenings and council meetings

+  New member Caleb Duggan!

+  **Registrar button:**

+  * Fall back on designers and tech staff at the registrar's office when it come's to design the button

+  **Navigate or text?**

+  * We need to know how our message will be sent

+  * Do we still pursue this option if through navigate only?

+  **Orientation Registration**

-  Working with the admissions office to register students on orientation day (week?)
+  * Work with admissions office to register students on orientation day/week

     * When is orientation??
     * Make sure OLs say “hey take out your phone and register to vote at turbo vote”

-  * Brian, James, and Aidan
+    * Brian, James, and Aidan will be working on this

-  Ballot boxes
+  **Ballot boxes**

-  * Not going to the legislators ??
+  * According to Jim Condos, not going up to the legislators

-  TODO: clean up these notes
 ---